-Why a company a) To ensure unanimity of purpose within Organization. should have mission? b) To develop basis for allocation of Organization's resources. mission; c) To develop basis for utilization of Organization's resources. d) To translate objectives and goals into work structure. e) To establish general tone of Organization.
+should have mission? a) To ensure unanimity of purpose within Organization. b) To develop basis for allocation of Organization's resources. c) To develop basis for utilization of Organization's resources. d) To translate objectives and goals into work structure. e) To establish general tone of Organization.
 Things to consider A good mission statement should be precise, clear, feasible, distinctive & motivating.